netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 Perform the followings steps to deploy Citrix ADC CPX as an ingress device on each node in the cluster.

-1. Deploy Citrix ADC CPX ingress device in each node of your Kubernetes cluster by using the following command.
+1. Deploy a Citrix ADC CPX ingress device in each node of your Kubernetes cluster by using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/all-in-one-reliable.yaml